Florida State Road 366: Route description

 Turning onto westbound West Jefferson Street from S Monroe St/US 27, the route cuts southwest around the Florida State Capitol.
 Route 366 then transfers to W Pensacola St, heading one-way westbound.
 It passes by the Donald L. Tucker Center and the southern edge of Florida State University's main campus.
 This segment is dominated by fraternity and sorority houses, campus ministries, and several other houses and apartments.
 Along the same stretch, W St. Augustine Rd serves as the one-way eastbound carrier of Route 366, two blocks to the south of Pensacola St. The land use is nearly identical to that of Pensacola St, and after being routed slightly to the southeast onto W Madison St, 366 passes the south side of the Tucker Center and the main offices of the Seminoles' basketball program.
 After passing several blocks of parking lots and government buildings, SR 366 ends at SR 61/S Monroe St.

 To the west, Pensacola Street's path is cut off by Florida State's Doak Campbell Stadium, so SR 366 bypasses the stadium to the south via Stadium Dr, crossing W Gaines St/Lake Bradford Rd/SR 371 before turning to the north and again becoming Pensacola Street after a left hand turn on the west side of the stadium.

 Restaurants and other businesses dominate this stretch of Pensacola Street, as well as apartment complexes and other housing.
 Further to the west, there are several municipal services, including the Leon County School Board and a fire department training center, as well as a homeless shelter.
 SR 366 forms the southern boundary of Tallahassee Community College's main campus.
-It then passes over a line of CSX Transportation's railroad before meeting its western terminus at SR 20.
+It then passes over the Florida Gulf & Atlantic railroad line on an overpass before meeting its western terminus at SR 20 In Tallahassee.